Last Updated on August 4, 2022

-What are sand dunes, and how do they get established?
-A dune is a hill of sand that forms where the combination of winds and/or the contribution of sediment by water currents allow the accumulation of sand: the wind lifts the accumulated sand from the sea and carries it inland, until it meets an obstacle that will force the sand to settle.
-Dunes are therefore subject to continuous movement and resizing depending on the direction and strength of the wind.
+A dune is a hill of sand that forms when the combination of wind forces and/or water currents allows for the accumulation of sand: the wind lifts the accumulated sand from the sea and carries it inland, until it meets an obstacle that will force the sand to settle, with sand particles stacking on top of one another until a mound is formed.
+Dunes are then subject to continuous movement and resizing depending on the direction and strength of the wind.

 Types of Sand Dunes

-The type of dune is determined by its shape.
+The type of dune in geography is determined by its shape.
 Geologists have classified dune types into five main categories: barchan or crescent dunes, parabolic dunes, transverse dunes, linear dunes and star dunes.

 Barchan Dunes / Crescent Dunes